Fishing cat: Distribution and habitat

 In Myanmar, it was recorded in the Ayeyarwady Delta in 2016 and 2018.

-In Thailand, its presence has been documented in Khao Sam Roi Yot National Park and Thale Noi Non-Hunting Area along the coast, and in Kaeng Krachan National Park.
-Between 2007 and 2016, it was also recorded near wetlands outside protected areas in Phitsanulok Province, Bang Khun Thian District, Samut Sakhon Province, Phetchaburi and Songkhla Provinces, and near a mangrove site in Pattani.
+In Thailand, its presence has been documented in Khao Sam Roi Yot National Park, Thale Noi Non-Hunting Area and in Kaeng Krachan National Park.
+Between 2007 and 2016, it was also recorded near wetlands outside protected areas in Phitsanulok Province, Bang Khun Thian District, Samut Sakhon, Phetchaburi and Songkhla Provinces, and near a mangrove site in Pattani.
 In Cambodia, a single fishing cat was photographed by a camera trap in Kulen Promtep Wildlife Sanctuary in March 2003.
-In 2008, a fishing cat kitten was found in Botum-Sakor National Park.
-In 2015, it was also recorded in Peam Krasop Wildlife Sanctuary.

-The island of Java constitutes the southern limit of the fishing cat's range, but by the 1990s fishing cats were scarce and apparently restricted to tidal forests with sandy or muddy shores, older mangrove stands, and abandoned mangrove plantation areas with fishponds.
-There are no confirmed records from Peninsular Malaysia, Vietnam and Laos.
+In 2015, it was also recorded in Peam Krasop Wildlife Sanctuary and Ream National Park.
+The island of Java constitutes the southern limit of the fishing cat's range, but by the 1990s fishing cats were thought to be scarce and restricted to tidal forests with sandy or muddy shores, older mangrove stands, and abandoned mangrove plantation areas with fishponds.
+There are no confirmed records in Peninsular Malaysia, Vietnam and Laos.